ENCODE-DCC/dnase-seq-pipeline/README.md

 # ENCODE DNase-seq pipeline

 ### Introduction
 This is the uniform processing pipeline for [ENCODE DNase-seq experiments](https://www.encodeproject.org/search/?type=Experiment&assay_title=DNase-seq).
-It uses [WDL](https://github.com/openwdl/wdl) and [Caper](https://github.com/ENCODE-DCC/caper) (a thin wrapper over [Cromwell](https://github.com/broadinstitute/cromwell)) to specify and run the processing steps, and [Docker](https://www.docker.com/) to ensure a reproducible and portable compute environment.
+It uses [WDL](https://github.com/openwdl/wdl) and [Caper](https://github.com/ENCODE-DCC/caper) (a wrapper over [Cromwell](https://github.com/broadinstitute/cromwell)) to specify and run the processing steps, and [Docker](https://www.docker.com/) to ensure a reproducible and portable compute environment.
 The same inputs should produce the same outputs regardless of computational platform (local, Cloud, etc.).
 The benefits of having a reproducible workflow include generating processed results that are comparable between ENCODE experiments and providing outside users an easy way to process their own DNAse-seq data for comparison with ENCODE data.

 ### Quickstart
 Assuming the requirements are installed you must create a JSON file specifying the inputs of the pipeline.
 These include the raw FASTQs from the DNase-seq experiment as well as reference files specific to an assembly (e.g. GRCh38) and read length (e.g. 76bp).
-There are three sections in the input JSON (example (dnase_template.json)[templates/json/GRCh38/76/dnase_template.json] for 76bp GRCh38 experiments with references specified):
+There are three sections in the input JSON:

 ```
 {